 Enjoying a steaming cup of coffee is part of my morning routine.
 If you haven’t used a French press coffee maker before, you need to give it a try.

-A French press coffee maker is an inexpensive coffee maker when you compare with Keurig.
+A French press coffee maker is an inexpensive coffee maker when you compare it with Keurig.
 Plus, it’s more environmentally friendly.

 You just only need the hot water and ground coffee beans with this French press coffee maker to brew a perfect cup of coffee.
 No more tiny plastic cups dump in the landfill.
 And, the coffee grounds are a great addition to the garden and compost pile.